-I. "Flare stack" means an appropriately designed stack a device equipped with a burner used to flare for the combustion and disposal of natural gas.
+I. "Flare stack" means a device equipped with a burner used to flare natural gas.

 J. "Gas-to-oil ratio (GOR)" for purposes of 19.15.27 NMAC means the ratio of natural gas to oil in the production stream expressed in standard cubic feet of natural gas per barrel of oil.